unjs/nitro/docs/content/2.deploy/providers/firebase.md

 **Note**: Follow the instructions for the `firebase` preset above for setup and deploy.

+**Caution**: New HTTP and HTTP callable functions deployed with any Firebase CLI lower than version 7.7.0 are private by default and throw HTTP 403 errors when invoked.
+Either explicitly [make these functions public](https://cloud.google.com/functions/docs/securing/managing-access-iam#allowing_unauthenticated_http_function_invocation) or [update your Firebase CLI](https://firebase.google.com/docs/cli#setup_update_cli) before you deploy.

 The `firebase-v2` preset also supports passing options to the firebase function via the nitro config.
 These options are defined in the nitro config object under `firebase.httpRequestOptions`.

 The `httpRequestOptions` object is passed to `functions.https.onRequest()` function as the first argument as per the [firebase docs](https://firebase.google.com/docs/functions/http-events?gen=2nd#trigger_a_function_with_an_http_request).